Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Algorithmic Approach: Alternating MARL

 \section{Algorithmic Approach: Alternating MARL}

-At a high-level, our approach builds on that of \citet{anand2025meanfield}.
-However, in order to extend their approach to the communication-constrained setting, we require several technical adaptations to generalize their methods to a Markov game framework.
-While some of our approach and notation follow the convention of \citet{anand2025meanfield}, the analysis techniques and sub-routines differ substantially.
-In particular, while Algorithm~\ref{algorithm: g learn} is perhaps similar to \citet{anand2025meanfield}, our work introduces technical novelties in our implementation of Algorithms~\ref{algorithm: l learn} and~\ref{algorithm: alternating marl} as well as their analyses, and the theoretical guarantees of the overall method.
+Our approach builds on that of \cite{anand2025meanfield}.
+However, to extend \cite{anand2025meanfield} to the communication-constrained setting, we require several technical adaptations to generalize their methods to a Markov game framework.
+While some of our approach follows the convention of \cite{anand2025meanfield}, the analytic techniques and algorithms differ substantially: while Algorithm~\ref{algorithm: g learn} is perhaps similar to \cite{anand2025meanfield}, our work introduces technical novelties in the analysis of Algorithms~\ref{algorithm: l learn} and~\ref{algorithm: alternating marl}, and in its theoretical guarantees.